belkevich/requestmanager/README.md

 ...
 ```
 ### Note
 > Request delegate isn't retained by request manager.
-It means that if you don't sure that request completes before delegate deallocated you would cancel request
+It means that if you don't sure that request completes before delegate deallocated you must cancel request

 ## Send request with blocks
 It looks shorter but code isn't as clear as with delegate.